Day 1 Arrive Bangkok

 Dry Season Option: December - June: Trekking Mae Hong Son

-Day 7: This morning drive 1-2 hours to the trail head to begin hiking upstream the Land River, one of the most beautiful mixed deciduous forest in Northern Thailand full of Teak trees, Indian Mahogany and various species of bamboo.
+Day 7: Leaving from Pai, this morning take a scenic drive on the most beautiful mountain road in Thailand to the gibbon rehabilitation center in the heart of the Pai wildlife sanctuary.
+This is a great chance to watch these amazing acrobats jump from tree to tree in the canopy.
+Cross the river on a suspension bridge and start walking uphill through one of the most beautiful mixed deciduous forests in Northern Thailand, full of Teak wood trees, Indian Mahogany and various species of bamboo until you reach the huge and majestic entrance of the Lang cave.
 Stop along the way for a basket lunch in the middle of the jungle, learn some survival skills using a bamboo and a machete with your guide.
-Continue walkin up hill, observing plants, flowers, insects and birds until reaching a remote Red-Lahu village close to the Thai-Burmese border.
-Settle into traditional bamboo house built on teak stilts and covered with a thatched roof.
-After a refreshing shower you will have time to visit the village before a traditional dinner
+Continue walking uphill, observing plants, flowers, insects and birds until reaching a remote Lahu village nested in a small valley close to the Thai-Burmese border.
+Settle into a traditional bamboo house built on teak stilts and covered with a thatched roof.
+After a refreshing shower, you will have time to visit the village before a traditional dinner.

 Trekking: 5 hours